M3wP/Monopoly/C64/readme.md

 haven't succeeded.
 I will now endeavour to debug if and when it occurs in my testing.
 From what I have been able to see, it seems that the IRQ has not been acknowledged correctly when this occurs?
-* Pressing Run/Stop + Restore (to cause an NMI) will bail out of the game.
-The game cannot be re-launched.
-I should fix this by disabling (generating and trapping) the NMIs in the first-time initialisation.
-This is non-trivial (carnal knowledge) and so the problem has not been addressed.
 * If the game is launched in a non-default memory configuration (the VIC-II screen and charrom locations), it won't attempt to normalise the condition.
 The game will be unplayable.
 I should normalise the